Erie, Pennsylvania: Parks and recreation

-The region grows grapes and produces the third-largest amount of wine in the United States.

 Downtown Erie is surrounded by Presque Isle State Park, a National Natural Landmark.
 The Seaway Trail runs through downtown Erie along the lakefront.
 The Tom Ridge Environmental Center, at the foot of Presque Isle, features 7000 sqft of exhibit space.

+The region grows grapes and produces the third-largest amount of wine in the United States.
 Other tourist destinations include the Bayfront Convention Center; the Bicentennial Tower that overlooks Lake Erie; Dobbins Landing, a pier in downtown Erie; the Erie Land Light, and the Erie Maritime Museum, the home port of the Niagara.
 The 2600000 sqft Millcreek Mall, one of the largest shopping malls in the United States, is located on Peach Street in nearby Millcreek Township.
 The indoor waterpark Splash Lagoon, in Summit Township, is the largest indoor waterpark on the East Coast and third-largest in the United States.
-Waldameer Park, located at the base of Presque Isle, is the fourth-oldest amusement park in Pennsylvania, and the 10th-oldest in the US.
+Waldameer & Water World, located at the base of Presque Isle, is the fourth-oldest amusement park in Pennsylvania, and the 10th-oldest in the US.

 Government

-The city of Erie is incorporated as a third-class city under Pennsylvania law.
-Incorporated under an "optional charter", the city is governed by a mayor–council government.
-The government consists of a mayor, treasurer, and controller, and a seven-member city council.
-They are elected to four-year terms, with the terms of the council designed to be overlapping.
-The mayor is chief executive and the city council prepares legislation and conducts oversight.
-The city council meets in Mario S. Bagnoni Council Chambers at City Hall.
-Joseph Schember (D) is the mayor of the city of Erie and was first elected in 2017.
+The city of Erie operates as a third-class city under Pennsylvania law.
+Erie adopted an "optional charter" and uses a mayor–council government system.
+The government includes a mayor, treasurer, controller, and a seven-member city council.
+Voters elect all officials to four-year terms, with council terms staggered to ensure overlap.
+The mayor serves as chief executive, while the city council drafts legislation and performs oversight.
+The council meets in the Mario S. Bagnoni Council Chambers at City Hall.

+Joseph Schember (D) has served as mayor since his first election in 2017.
 As of February 2025, the Erie City Council consists of: